 |Source: Federal Reserve|

 Do millennials have enough time to catch up?

 So this begs the question, “Do millennials have enough time to build wealth before it’s too late?”

 The millennial woes are partly due to many people in this generation graduating from college and entering the workforce amid the 2008 economic recession, which was one of the worst economic events since the Great depression.

 Fast-forwarding to 2020, the coronavirus epidemic struck and caused yet more obstacles for employment, not to mention plunging many young Americans into debt as they struggled to stay afloat.
-According to Pew, between 30-35% of Americans aged 18-49 said they struggle to pay their bills, and 21-25% said they had problems paying their rent or mortgage.
+According to Pew, between 30-35% of Americans aged 18-49 struggle to pay their bills, and 21-25% had problems paying their rent or mortgage.